 - You may buy each 2-Year Floating Rate LIBOR Financing Bond and 3-Year Floating Rate LIBOR Financing Bond in a minimum denomination of \$100,000 and integral multiples of \$25,000 in excess of \$100,000. - You may buy each 1-Year Floating Rate LIBOR Bond, 2-Year Floating Rate LIBOR Bond, 3-Year Floating Rate LIBOR Bond, 5-Year Floating Rate LIBOR Bond and 10-Year Floating Rate LIBOR Bond in a minimum denomination of \$5,000.
-In addition, if you have purchased a minimum of \$5,000 of 2-Year Floating Rate LIBOR Bonds, 3-Year Floating Rate LIBOR Bonds, 5-Year Floating Rate LIBOR Bonds, or 10-Year Floating Rate LIBOR Bonds (including such bonds of the Eleventh Series) in a single purchase during the twelve (12) month period immediately preceding the additional purchase, you may purchase such additional bonds of the same maturity period in denominations of \$500 and integral multiples of \$500.
-Additional bonds must be registered in the same name as the satisfying bonds the minimum purchase requirement.
+In addition, if you have purchased a minimum of \$5,000 of 2-Year Floating Rate LIBOR Bonds, 3-Year Floating Rate LIBOR Bonds, 5-Year Floating Rate LIBOR Bonds, or 10-Year Floating Rate LIBOR Bonds in a single purchase during the twelve (12) month period immediately preceding the additional purchase, you may purchase such additional bonds of the same maturity period in denominations of \$500 and integral multiples of \$500.
+For the avoidance of doubt, if you purchased bonds of the previous series (i.e., the Twelfth Series) that meet the foregoing minimum purchase and time requirements, you may purchase additional bonds of the current series (i.e., the Thirteenth Series offered hereby) subject to the same restrictions.
+Additional bonds must be registered in the same name as the bonds satisfying the minimum purchase requirement.

 Issue Dates and Sales Periods.
-The bonds will be issued on the 1st and 15th of each month (each, an ''Issue Date'').
+The bonds will be issued on the 1st and 15th of each month (each, an "Issue Date").
 There will be two (2) sales periods per month: